Seven Plants Be Thy Medicine

 I’m sure you’ve heard it all before.
 Food is medicine.
 But are you practicing eating food for a particular purpose?
 What does wellness mean anyway?
 Does it mean being free of an illness and enjoying life?
 How do you feel mentally, physically and emotionally?
 Your health is your greatest wealth.
 Your health affects how you think, move, interact and achieve goals.
 When you don’t feel well, every aspect of your life and the life of those around you is impacted.

 Modern medicine fixates on diagnosis and treatment which is wonderful, especially when you need it.
 Eating for health relies on a proactive frame of mind, one based on scientific research, self-awareness, and prevention.
 The first part of this two-part series: “Seven Plants Be Thy Medicine” will address edible foods with medicinal qualities.
 The second part of this series will discuss essential oils (EO).
-EO have been around since before biblical times, and are nature’s support tools to help your body heal itself.
+EO has been around since before biblical times, and are nature’s support tools to help your body heal itself.

 But, without further ado: